smangham/fair-research-software/episodes/03-tools.md

 ## Tools and good practices

-There are various tools and practices that support the development of FAIR research software, contributing to each of the four FAIR principles.
+There are various tools and practices that support open and reproducible research, also contributing to each of the four FAIR principles.
 These tools and practices work together, as no single tool or practice will fully address one principle, and conversely each one can contribute to multiple principles simultaneously.